Approved. Relevant. Convenient.

 Ethics, Protocol, and the Consecutive Mode

-In this offering, we present practical tools to behave ethically and professionally in judicial settings and techniques to improve your notes when interpreting in the consecutive mode.
+In this offering, we present practical tools to behave ethically and professionally in judicial settings, as well as techniques to improve your notes when interpreting in the consecutive mode.

 Credits: 8 Texas CEUs (including 2 for ethics)